 Three Michelin star restaurants London

-It’s not surprising that England’s capital is home to the biggest number of three Michelin star restaurants in the UK, considering London’s reputation as one of the greatest foodie cities in the world.
+It’s not surprising that England’s capital is home to the biggest number of three Michelin-starred restaurants in the UK, considering London’s reputation as one of the greatest foodie cities in the world.
 Check out the London restaurants boasting three Michelin stars below.

 Alain Ducasse at The Dorchester, Mayfair

 What: Alain Ducasse is one of the most recognisable chefs in the world and his eponymous restaurant at equally revered London hotel The Dorchester is a lesson in haute cuisine.
 Luxury ingredients abound and are pulled off with finesse – just take a starter of Scottish langoustine which arrives topped with caviar and paired with Ducasse’s own-selection Champagne.
-Prices are as eye-watering as you’d expect, but the three-course set lunch (including two glasses of wine) is a little less daunting at £70 per head.
+Prices are as eye-watering as you’d expect, but the three-course set lunch (including two glasses of wine) is a little more affordable for a slice of three star luxury.

 Where: Park Lane, W1K 1QA